google/oss-fuzz-gen/README.md

 project.
 "Total relative gain" is the increase in coverage compared to the old number of covered lines.

+\* Additional code from the project-under-test maybe included when compiling the new fuzz targets and result in high percentage gains.

 ## Citing This Work
 Please click on the _'Cite this repository'_ button located on the right-hand side of this GitHub page for citation details.